 The Extension Manager only displays extensions that were installed with the Extension Manager application or with Extension Manager commands from the command line.
 Extensions that are installed using a third-party installer or local changes made to your configuration files do not appear in the Extension Manager.

 The Adobe Exchange website at www.adobe.com/go/exchange is a repository for many types of extensions.
-If you find a non-commercial extension you’re interested in, you can download and install it in an application using the Extension Manager.
+If you find a non-commercial extension you’re interested in, you can download and install it in an application using Creative Cloud desktop client.

 You can get more information about an extension, rate an extension you’ve used, or find more extensions on the Adobe Exchange.